dirkmueller/presentation-nashville-logclassify/presentation.md

 Note:
 - After tokenization, log lines needs to be transformed into something more convenient for machines.
-- The Hashing Vectorizer convert each words into a numeric token using a hashing trick.
+- The Hashing Vectorizer convert each words into a numeric hash value using a hashing trick.
 - Then it encodes the token occurence information into a sparse matrix array of all the possible hashes